 - 91. In the interests of transparency and predictability, the DMO aims to release public announcements at set times of the day.
-For gilt auction and tender results this will usually be shortly after 10:30am.
-Unless otherwise mentioned, other announcements are generally released at 3:30pm, and occasionally at 7:30am or 8:00am.
+For gilt auction and tender results this will usually be shortly after the designated bidding deadline.
+Unless otherwise mentioned, other announcements are generally released at 3:30pm or, if deemed particularly market sensitive, at 7:30am or 7:45am.
+Publication of consultation meeting summary minutes is usually at 8:00am on the following business day morning.
 Announcements are published via the DMO's information pages listed in Annex A and, when required, an approved information distribution firm recognised by the FCA.
 However, the DMO does reserve the right to make an announcement at any time, in relevant circumstances for example, following the Chancellor's Budget speech. - 92.
 As described in section 3.2, acknowledged IDBs will normally receive notice when announcements from the DMO are imminent. - 93.
 The interest and redemption payments for all index-linked gilts with first issue dates before 2002 are fixed and published by the Bank of England.
 The DMO is responsible for fixing and announcing the interest and redemption payments for index-linked gilts first issued from 2002 onwards, and aims to announce details of these payments by 3:30pm on the day that the relevant RPI value is published.
 In every case, all fixings are published on the DMO website.